BrianHenryIE/php-diff-test/README.md

 * ~~I think the diff doesn't track unstaged/uncommitted files which could have code coverage~~
 * Also run tests changed in the diff / run all tests changed since the code coverage was generated (i.e. Tests written after the code coverage report are not included in the filter)
-* Figure how best merge/increment coverage reports – i.e. once `difftest coverage` has been run on the full coverage report, add to it when new tests are written
+* Figure how best merge/increment coverage reports – i.e. once `php-diff-test coverage` has been run on the full coverage report, add to it when new tests are written
 * ~~Allow specifying a hash to diff with – i.e. make pull requests run faster~~
 * https://github.com/sebastianbergmann/php-code-coverage/issues/571 – code coverage annotations make this tool less thorough
 * ~~Tidy up the code – I'm not sure is the diff report's lines the current lines or the before lines... use both for best effect~~